Checklist for Hospital Waste Management

 Importance of hospital waste management checklists

 It is the medical waste generator’s responsibility to protect public health as well as the environment.
-Daniels Health are the experts when it comes to healthcare waste management.
-We provide effective, efficient, and sustainable solutions for medical waste and hospital waste management solutions.
-For information of how we can help you not only reduce the volume of medical waste you produce but save money while you’re doing it, call us today.
+With 30+ years experience partnering with some of the most prominent hospital brands in the United States including Advent Health, Stanford, Advocate Aurora, Henry Ford Health System and Rush University, Daniels Health are the clinically-focused experts when it comes to healthcare waste management.
+We provide effective, efficient, and sustainable solutions for medical waste and hospital waste management at scale and facility-based customization.
+We get asked often "how do you reduce waste in hospitals", and while there's a few core principles applicable to all hospitals, each facility is different and it's essential that clinical and EVS staff are involved in the process.
+For information of how we can help you not only reduce the volume of medical waste you produce at your hospital, but also save money while you’re doing it, call us today.